 List of FGD's participants List of Main Questions for Discussion Invited Resource Persons: 1.
 Professor of Sociology, Faculty of Sociology, University of Indonesia.
 2. Senior Statistician, Central Board of Statistics 3.
 Director, SMERU Research Institute 4.
 Director, the Ministry of National Planning a.
 This study aimed to examine variables, dimensions, and indicators of importance to develop the MPL measurement in Indonesia.
 What are your views or opinions on the importance and the objective of this study?
 Please explain. b.
 What is the unit analysis and the instruments need to be employed for the study?
 Please explain. c.
 What variables, dimensions, and indicators can be used to develop the MPL measurement in Indonesia. d.
 Please give your views and opinions on whether or not variables, dimensions, and indicators of the Multidimensional Poverty line measurement proposed by Sen (1999) and The Word Bank (2001) relevant to be used in measuring the MPL in Indonesia? e.
-What variables, dimensions, and indicators to develop the MPL measurement can be used as materials for the survey instruments Other Participants of the FGD Forum a.
+What variables, dimensions, and indicators to develop the MPL measurement seasurement and indicators and indicators to develop the MPL measurement can be used as materials for the survey instruments Other Participants of the FGD Forum a.
 9 Researchers of Centre for Economic Research-Indonesian Institute of Sciences. b.
-6 Researchers from the Centre of population and Manpower Studies-Indonesian Institute of Sciences c.
-1 research associate from the Central Board of Statistics d.
+6 Researchers from the Centre of population and Manpower Studies- Indonesian Institute of Sciences c.
+1 research associate from the Cen- tral Board of Statistics d.
 2. Lecturers of Tri-dharma Widya Economic and Business College e.
-1 Researcher of Institute for Development Economics and Finance (INDEF) f.
-2 Representatives of the poor community in Jakarta
+1 Researcher of Institute for Devel- opment Economics and Finance (INDEF) f.
+2 Representatives of the poor com- munity in Jakarta